How the day looks.

 "If you want to make an entrance at an event there are many people who can make that dream a reality."

-Jai Shree Krishna, Namaste, and welcome.
-So, how does your day look.
+Namaste, and welcome.
+This is how your day might look.
 Your fiancé arrives at the venue either on horseback, rikshaw or more commonly, by car.
 You can hear the noise but you are anxiously busy getting ready.
 His friends and relatives celebrate by dancing to the accompaniment of a band.
 He has the tikka (red dye) applied to his forehead.
 The samayu takes place and he is greeted by young ladies from your family.
 As well as performing arti or pokhvanu your mother or another family member grabs his nose gently to symbolise the tradition of a groom rubbing his nose on the door to ask the bride's parents' permission to marry you.

 He walks to the mandap, (the marriage tent), by himself and traditionally his feet are washed.
 While he is occupied, your sisters might steal his shoes and he may have to barter for them at the end of the day.
 The fun and games continue.
 Then as he watches, you arrive.
 Instead of walking with your maternal uncle to the mandap, your uncle might carry you, (kanya agamana) - a tradition started in the days of child marriages or your brothers may bring you in a dholi.
 Or you may simply arrive hand in hand with family.